 1 cup of chicken broth, unsalted

-1 pound (2-3 large potatoes) of Yukon Gold potatoes, peeeled and cut into 1/2-inch pieces
+1 pound (2-3 large potatoes) Yukon Gold potatoes, peeled and cut into 1/2-inch pieces

 2 red bell peppers, seeded, stemmed, and cut into 1/4-inch strips ( substitute green bell pepper)